Bombsight: Early systems

 In spite of early examples like Scott's prior to the war, during the opening stages of the First World War bombing was almost always carried out by eye, dropping the small bombs by hand when the conditions looked right.
 As the use and roles for aircraft increased during the war, the need for better accuracy became pressing.
 At first this was accomplished by sighting off parts of the aircraft, such as struts and engine cylinders, or drawing lines on the side of the aircraft after test drops on a bombing range.
 These were useful for low altitudes and stationary targets, but as the nature of the air war expanded, the needs quickly outgrew these solutions as well.

 For higher altitude drops, the effect of wind and bomb trajectory could no longer be ignored.
 One important simplification was to ignore the terminal velocity of the bomb, and calculate its average speed as the square root of the altitude measured in feet.
-For instance, a bomb dropped from 10,000 feet would fall at an average rate of 400 fps, allowing easy calculation of the time to fall.
+For instance, a bomb dropped from 10000 ft would fall at an average rate of 400 ft/s, allowing easy calculation of the time to fall.
 Now all that remained was a measurement of the wind speed, or more generally the ground speed.
 Normally this was accomplished by flying the aircraft into the general direction of the wind and then observing motion of objects on the ground and adjusting the flight path side to side until any remaining sideways drift due to wind was eliminated.
 The speed over the ground was then measured by timing the motion of objects between two given angles as seen through the sight.

 One of the most fully developed examples of such a sight to see combat was the German Görtz bombsight, developed for the Gotha heavy bombers.
 The Görtz used a telescope with a rotating prism at the bottom that allowed the sight to be rotated fore and aft.
 After zeroing out sideways motion the sight was set to a pre-set angle and then an object was timed with a stopwatch until it was directly below the aircraft.
 This revealed the ground speed, which was multiplied by the time taken to hit the ground, and then a pointer in the sight was set to an angle looked up on a table.
 The bomb aimer then watched the target in the sight until it crossed the pointer, and dropped the bombs.
 Similar bombsights were developed in France and England, notably the Michelin and Central Flying School Number Seven bombsight.
 While useful, these sights required a time-consuming setup period while the movement was timed.